reynolitoresoor/woocommerce-customer-id/README.md

 # woocommerce-customer-id
-Wordpress plugin for managing customer id and medical license
+Wordpress plugin for managing customer id and medical license.
+When activate, go to settings->permalinks and refresh or save permalinks.